 Understanding hybrid aircraft can be difficult at first, so below are some scenarios and how the ArduPilot code will handle them.

-I am hovering in QHOVER and switch to FBWA mode¶
+I am hovering in QHOVER/QLOITER and switch to FBWA mode¶

-The aircraft will continue to hover, waiting for pilot input.
-If you take your hands off the sticks at zero throttle the aircraft will continue to hold the current height and hold itself level.
+The aircraft will continue to hover, setting forward thrust/throttle at whatever the throttle stick position dictates and gaining speed.
+If you zero throttle during the transition, the aircraft will continue to hold the current height and hold itself level, slowing to a halt.
 It will drift with the wind as it is not doing position hold.

 If you advance the throttle stick then the forward motor will throttle-up and the aircraft will start to move forward.
 The quad motors will continue to provide both lift and stability while the aircraft is moving slowly.
 You can control the attitude of the aircraft with roll and pitch stick input.
 When you use the pitch stick (elevator) that will affect the climb rate of the quad motors.
 If you pull back on the elevator the quad motors will assist with the aircraft climb.
 If you push forward on the pitch stick the power to the quad motors will decrease and the aircraft will descend.

 The roll and pitch input also controls the attitude of the aircraft, so a right roll at low speed will cause the aircraft to move to the right.
 It will also cause the aircraft to yaw to the right (as the QuadPlane code interprets right aileron in fixed wing mode as a commanded turn).

 Once the aircraft reaches an airspeed of ARSPD_FBW_MIN (or Q_ASSIST_SPEED if that is set and is greater than ARSPD_FBW_MIN) the amount of assistance the quad motors provide will decrease over 5 seconds.
 After that time the aircraft will be flying purely as a fixed wing.

 I am flying fast in FBWA mode and switch to QHOVER mode¶